Strategic Exploration for Innovation

-A larger stopping cutoff \(a^*\) represents greater ambition among the players.
-The benefit of exploration decreases with \(r\), and thus more patient players are more ambitious and willing to explore at less promising states.
-Likewise, because the players work cooperatively, as the team size increases, extra resources brought by additional players enable a higher rate of exploration.
+A larger stopping cutoff \(a^*_N\) represents greater ambition among the players.
+Because the players work cooperatively, as the team size increases, extra resources brought by additional players enable a higher rate of exploration.
 Consequently, for each fixed level of ambition, resources are wasted for a shorter period of time before the exploration fully stops, which motivates the players to become more ambitious.
 This leads to the emergence of more advanced technologies in the long run and further drives the players to act more ambitiously, and so forth.